-There are occasionally circumstances that compel deviation from the guidelines.
-Some of the more common reasons are listed for convenience on Form 6.
-Other reasons, as they occur, can be specified.
 Aggravating and mitigating factors should be documented whether or not the guideline sentence is recommended.
 Reasons should always be specified when the guideline sentence is not recommended.
-These aggravating and mitigating circumstances should be considered for Forms 1 - 5.
+These aggravating and mitigating circumstances should be considered for Forms 1 - 6.
 Presentence investigators have limited access to facts that could support aggravating or mitigating factors.
 Therefore, defense counsel and prosecutors are strongly urged to make any relevant aggravating or mitigating factors known to the sentencing authority before sentencing.

 In considering all aggravating and mitigating factors in a particular case, the number of each should not merely be added up or otherwise mechanically applied in the balancing process.
 Rather, the totality of the mitigating factors should be compared against the totality of the aggravating factors.
 Any one mitigating factor, standing alone, could outweigh some or all of the aggravating circumstances in the case.
-On the other hand, one aggravating factor, standing alone, could outweigh some or all of the mitigating factors in the case.
-The guidelines are concerned with the respective substance and persuasiveness of the competing factors, not their relative numbers.
+On the other hand, one aggravating factor, standing alone, could outweigh some or all of the mitigating circumstances in the case.

-Do not include an aggravating factor if: (1) it is already included as an element of the offense (do not double count) or (2) it is an element of the offense but has not been pled to or otherwise proven beyond a reasonable doubt as required by statute and/or case law (the guidelines are not a means to subvert Constitutional principles).
+Do not include an aggravating factor if: (1) it is already included as an element of the offense (do not double count) or (2) it is an element of the offense but has not been pled to or otherwise proven beyond a reasonable doubt as required by statute and/or case law.